Actireon/PersonalArea/README.md

-Делаю форму для регистрации и входа пользователей. На нативном JavaScript (ES6). Все эффекты прописаны с помощью JS самостоятельно. Проверка (валидация) формы с выводом ошибок. После регистрации пользователь сохраняется на backend (AJAX взаимодействие) и пожет попасть в личный кабинет (форма логина, проверка, AJAX, cookies).
+I make a form for registration and login users.
+On native javascript (ES6).
+All effects are recorded using JS independently.
+Verification (validation) of the form with the error output.
+After registration, the user is saved on the backend (AJAX interaction) and can get into the personal account (login form, check, AJAX, cookies).

-Стек технологий, которые были использованы в этом проекте: JS(ES6), CSS, AJAX, MATERIALIZE
+A stack of technologies that were used in this project: JS(ES6), CSS, AJAX, MATERIALIZE